The Bund (TV series): Theme song

 The series eponymous theme song, The Bund (上海灘) was performed by Frances Yip.
 It was one of the early collaborations composed by Joseph Koo with the lyrics by Wong Jim.
 The song would also become one of the top 10 songs awarded in the 1980 RTHK Gold songs awards.
 Yip gained international fame after the song's release, and it has since become her signature song.

 The 1996 film Shanghai Grand released some 16 years later also re-used the same song.
 This version was performed by Andy Lau.

 DVD release

 In 2015, TVBI distributed The Bund on 5 DVDs in its original state.
 Each of the 25 episodes are 45 minutes long.
-Audio is available in Cantonese or Mandarin with Traditional Chinese and Simplified Chinese subtitles, but none in English.
+Audio is available in Cantonese, Mandarin, or English with Traditional Chinese and Simplified Chinese subtitles, but none in English.
 However, it is only available in Hong Kong and Macao.
 On 6 February 2009, TVB released the original series and its two sequels on DVD format.
 The original series, substantially edited, was previously released on VCD in 2000.